Pitching Mechanics Analysis

 There has been extensive discussion among Yankee fans about

-whether new Yankee pitcher Michael Pineda has the
+whether new Yankee pitcher Michael Pineda has an

 Inverted W or not.
 The bottom line on Michael Pineda's pitching